-Place your helper files in the same folder as the settings file and give the helper file the same name as the settings file, but with the appropriate extension.
+• Place your helper files in the same folder as the settings file and give the helper file the same name as the settings file, but with the appropriate extension.
 For example, to associate a .pdf, an html and a .jpg file with the Tutorial.iwxset settings file, copy the .pdf, the html and the .jpg file to the same folder as the Tutorial.iwxset settings file.
 Name the .pdf file "Tutorial.pdf", the html file "Tutorial.html", and the .jpg file "Tutorial.jpg".
-Now when the Tutorial settings file is chosen in LabScribe, the Tutorial.pdf, the Tutorial.html and the Tutorial.jpg files will be opened as well.
+Now when the Tutorial settings file is chosen in LabScribe, the Tutorial.pdf, the Tutorial.html and the Tutorial.html and the Tutorial.pdf.

-5: The Stimulator
+Chapter 5: The Stimulator